Aurelienvd/ProteinMutualInformation/README.md

 ### Documentation:

 Documentation is available in the doc folder.
 To generate new doc, one needs the doxygen program.
-This program will generate doc as html file.
+This program will generate doc as html file (called by using ./doc.sh from a shell).

 ### Lib design: